harisont/harisont.github.io/lists/svud-raq.md

 look tricky, but the [guidelines](https://universaldependencies.org/u/overview/comparatives.html) for them have recently gotten more comprehensive and, at least when it comes to Swedish, easier to understand and follow.

-When it comes to Swedish, the first question might be what UPOS tag to assign to the word _än_.
+The first question might be what UPOS tag to assign to the word _än_.
 The answer to that is [`SCONJ`](https://universaldependencies.org/sv/pos/SCONJ.html).
 In (1), this is clear as _än_ clearly introduces a subordinate clause, _än du tror_.
-As for (2), the [guidelines](https://universaldependencies.org/u/overview/comparatives.html#:~:text=If%20the%20same%20conjunction%20is%20used%20with%20bare%20nominals%2C%20we%20still%20tag%20it%20SCONJ%20(but%20we%20use%20dependency%20relations%20that%20are%20reserved%20for%20nominals%2C%20see%20below).) state that

-> If the same conjunction is used with bare nominals, we still tag it `SCONJ`
+As for (2), the guidelines state that ["if the same conjunction is used with bare nominals, we still tag it `SCONJ`"](https://universaldependencies.org/u/overview/comparatives.html#:~:text=If%20the%20same%20conjunction%20is%20used%20with%20bare%20nominals%2C%20we%20still%20tag%20it%20SCONJ%20(but%20we%20use%20dependency%20relations%20that%20are%20reserved%20for%20nominals%2C%20see%20below).).

 When it comes to the dependency structure of the construction, the clause or nominal introduced by _än_ should always be attached to the property whose degree is compared: